Shepherd King · Chapter 4

 His Veiled Sight activated.

-It was involuntary—a combat response he had not experienced before.
+It came without asking—a reflex born of danger rather than practice.
 The dimension behind the glass snapped into focus with a clarity that the daytime exercises had never produced.
 And in that clarity, he saw something that made his stomach drop: the dogs were carrying a residual Breach signature.
 Faint, degraded by distance and time, but unmistakable.
 They had been in proximity to a Hollow Path operation recently enough to retain the contamination.

 The wrongness to the south.
 The Breach in the valley.
 It was leaking.
-Whatever was happening forty miles away was distorting the spiritual landscape broadly enough to push predators out of their normal territory.
+Whatever was happening there was distorting the spiritual landscape broadly enough to push predators out of their normal territory.

 The first dog broke cover.

 It came from the left, fast and low, aimed at the edge of the flock where the youngest lambs were pressed against their mothers.
-Davin’s sling was already moving—the overhead rotation that generated killing velocity, two revolutions, release.
+Davin’s sling was already moving—two revolutions, release.
 The stone hit the dog in the shoulder and it tumbled, yelping, into the scrub.

 The second came from the right.
-He had already reloaded—muscle memory from ten thousand practice throws at targets his brothers did not know he practiced on.
+He had already reloaded—muscle memory from years of throwing at fence posts, shadows, and cairns his brothers had never thought to notice.
 The stone caught the second dog in the ribs.
 It went down and did not get up.

 The remaining three hesitated.
 Pack animals calculated odds.
 Two down in four seconds changed the calculation.
 They circled, looking for weakness, and found none.
 Davin stood between them and the flock with his staff planted and his sling loaded and his Veiled Sight showing him their Breach contamination like an oily sheen on their fur.